-We will be spending 30-40 hours together doing formal seminar, walking about, working on images, having coffee and lunch.
+We will be spending 20-25 hours together doing formal seminar, walking about, working on images, having coffee and lunch.
 Lots of things to talk about.
-Photo by Younes Kabbaj from the Hong Kong seminer.
+Photo by Younes Kabbaj from the Hong Kong seminar.

 Doing portrait photography on location in Berlin, February 2011.
 Photo by Gerhard Gruber.

-DAY 3 - 10.00 - 18.00: We meet in the morning and start with workflow theory.
-How do you set up computers, harddrives, backup, color management, systems to archive and find images, and then we edit the photos from the day before in Lighrroom or Aperture.
+We meet in the morning and start with workflow theory.
+How do you set up computers, hard drives, backup, color management, systems to archive and search for the images when you need them.
+There's lot to take in and understand this morning.
+After lunch we set up each computer and then import the photos we did on the walkabout day, and then we edit photos in Lightroom.

-We select the best and do reviews as a group, and after lunch we do portrait photography and advanced theory.
+We select the best and do reviews as a group before we call it a day.

 - D.G., New York

-DAY 4 - 10.00 - 18.00: This is the final day after we have done theory, photographed, reviewed our photographs.
-This day we are busy filling out holes we would like to work more with, refining techniques – and then we have to hurry back and edit the images so it's a wrap before we end off at 18.00.
+This is the final day after we have finished learning the theory, done some photography and reviewed some of our photographs.
+This day we are busy doing portraits, model shoot and refining our techniques – and then we have to hurry back and edit the images, filling any holes we would like to find out more about, and then wrapping before we end off at 5:00PM.